RedNoot/graduation-creator/docs/TDD.md

 graduationYear: (Number)

+editors: (Array of Strings) Array of Firebase UIDs for teachers who can edit this graduation.
+Multiple teachers can collaborate on the same project.

-ownerUid: (String) The Firebase UID of the teacher creator.
+createdBy: (String) The Firebase UID of the teacher who originally created this graduation (immutable).

 isLocked: (Boolean)